twlab/BRFG/README.md

 # Benchmarking references for functional genomics
 This repo contains the code used in performing the study.

-They are coded with the WashU HTCF system in mind.
+## Compute
+Two compute systems were used in this study.
+The WashU HTCF and WashU Compute1 systems.
+Compute1 is a docker based system using LSF for job submission.

-Therefore are coded for a slurm system.
+HTCF is a slurm based system.